 The Ultimate Points Multiplier

-Big win on long trips: Business often costs 40–60k points more than Economy.
-With Fly Premium, you save that gap.
+Big win on long trips: After the December 2025 award price increase, Business Class to Asia or North America costs 60,000 points more than Economy on a round-trip.
+With Fly Premium, you save that entire gap.

 How to Qualify for Fly Premium (It’s Not About Card Spend)